thaddeus002/yghh/README.md

 For more informations on git hosting or on cgit, read the following references

-  1. [Progit v2](https://git-scm.com/book/en/v2) by Scott Chacon, chapter 4 : Git on the server
+  1. [Progit v2](https://git-scm.com/book/en/v2) by Scott Chacon and Ben Straub, chapter 4 : Git on the server
   2. Cgit README, and manpage on [cgit website](https://git.zx2c4.com/cgit/)

 ## Author